InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

     - General considerations
 5. Edit [this file](README.md) on github to link your work here if you want to showcase it here.
 6. Send a push request

+# Activity 2

+Start setting up your Github pages.
+We are going to use github pages mostly for two intentions: Webpage hosting for your portfolio and Demo project hosting.

+For your webpage you can create something from ground up our follow any template you want.
+Here goes a bunch of open sourced developer portfolios you can fork and modify for your intent. https://github.com/topics/developer-portfolio?l=html .
+Try to take a look on them and check if you want to fork any of them.

+For project hosting

 # Considerations
 - The portfolios evaluated here are just opinions